Picking up ornaments with tongs

-This week, we are two weeks past Halloween and two weeks until Thanksgiving.
-It’s November, and at HMS it’s no small secret that we love October.
-But while October in Austin is a busy time with ACL Festival, Formula 1 and Halloween (and we also have our camping trip), October pales to the excitement of the weeks from Thanksgiving through New Years.
+We are now two weeks past Halloween and two weeks until Thanksgiving.
+While October in Austin is a busy time with ACL Festival, Formula 1 and Halloween (and we also have our camping trip), October pales to the excitement of the weeks from Thanksgiving through New Years.

 At school, we embrace as many holidays as we can.
 In addition to Halloween festivities, we revere the Day of the Dead, we decorate a Thanksgiving Tree of Thanks and, of course, the materials on our shelves transform to red and green in December.
 Indeed, in the New Year the pace of life may slow down but our classroom will continue their renewal with blue and white in January and red again in February and so on through the spring.